Photon1c/FrogSwarms/README.md

 A collection of scripts to instantiate [swarms](https://github.com/kyegomez/swarms) agents to debug and deploy.

-Check bask as this repository grows with more samples.
+Check back as this repository grows with more samples.

 > [!NOTE]
 > These scripts are for educational purposes only, be careful with runaway token usage and adjust your environment as necessary.